Sorry, you need to enable JavaScript to visit this website.

 Danish national surveys on young people's participation in the labour market

-The Danish Agency for Labour Market and Recruitment, under the Ministry of Employment, monitors the labour market by combining own statistics and surveys with data from Statistics Denmark.
-Furthermore, the agency produces its own statistics about people on all types of unemployment benefits and the situation regarding labour shortages and recruitment by private enterprises, see section 3.3.
+The Danish Agency for Labour Market and Recruitment, under the Ministry of Employment, monitors the labour market by combining its own statistics and surveys with data from Statistics Denmark.
+Furthermore, the agency produces its own statistics about people on all types of unemployment benefits and the situation regarding labour shortages and recruitment by private enterprises.
+See section 3.3.

 Main concepts

-The employment system in Denmark is centered around the so-called Danish flexicurity model, which combines flexibility for employers and security for the citizen.
+The employment system in Denmark is centred around the so-called Danish flexicurity model, which combines flexibility for employers and security for citizens.

 The Danish employment system’s combination of flexibility and security is often described as a ‘golden triangle’.
 The triangle combines high mobility between jobs with a comprehensive income safety net for the unemployed and an active labour market policy.